Be A Poll Worker

 How much time does it take?

-- Poll Workers must complete two days of in-person training
+- Poll Workers must complete two consecutive days of in-person training

-- Up to four days of serving voters at a super poll site; eight-hour days Saturday, Sunday and Monday before the Election, and 5:30am to 10pm on Election Day
+- Up to eleven days of serving voters at a voting location; eight-hour days Saturday, Sunday and Monday before the Election, and 6:30 am to 9 pm on Election Day

-- Additionally, one day of closing the polls may be required
+- Additionally, one day of closing the vote center may be required

 On Election Day, what if I forget something I learned at the training?